Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.462B TCA 1997 | TDM Part 15-01-41

 This condition must be assessed year by year.
 A non-resident claimant who satisfies the condition in one year does not automatically satisfy it in subsequent years if their non-Irish income changes.
 Similarly, a claimant who does not satisfy the condition in one year may satisfy it in another, so past refusals do not necessarily apply to all years.

-In addition to the income condition, the claimant must still meet all the standard SPCCC personal qualifying conditions: they must be single, widowed, or separated; the qualifying child must reside with them as principal carer; and they must not be cohabiting as a couple during the year.
+In addition to the income condition, the claimant must still meet all the standard SPCCC personal qualifying conditions: they must be single, widowed, or separated; the qualifying child must reside with them as primary claimant; and they must not be cohabiting as a couple during the year.

 Split-Year Residence and SPCCC